 The “When” to Estate Plan

 If you are over the age of 18, you are a prime candidate for some level of estate planning.
 Statistically speaking, an 18 year old is highly unlikely to face an end of life situation for many years.
 However, young adults are commonly the subject of medical emergencies and serious accidents.
-Creating financial and medical powers of attorney to appoint an agent in case of an emergency is the definition of #adulting.
+Creating financial and medical powers of attorney in case of an emergency is the definition of #adulting.

 Parent(s) of Minors